 Our ride home on the plane was nothing short of spectacular- I marveled at the Creation God has made.
-I marvelled at the work He has done in my life and others.
-I marvelled at Him for who he IS.
+I marveled at the work He has done in my life and others.
+I marveled at Him for who he IS.

 If I could tell you anything about this journey, it has taught me not to fear.
 There is no fear in knowing that you are following God, wherever He may lead.

 During my last session, I held up this journal.
 I could hardly contain myself as I saw before me, so much come full circle.

 This was a journal that I kept when I was deciding to homeschool- and this journal was filled with FEAR.
 I was so, so scared.
 Yet, I kept telling God that I would obey, no matter the cost.